Get Your Eco-Wear On

 Eco-Materials: Recycled plastic bottles

-Teeki labels themselves as an eco-conscious activewear line for women that makes all their products out of sustainable or recycled goods.
-All of their clothing is made from fabric that is spun from fibers made out of recycled plastic water bottles, then cut, printed, and hand sewn using only environmentally friendly practices.
+Teeki labels themselves as an eco-conscious activewear line for women.
+They make all their products out of sustainable or recycled goods.
+Their clothing is made from fabric that is spun from fibers made out of recycled plastic water bottles.
+It’s then cut, printed, and hand sewn using only environmentally friendly practices.

 Threads For Thought